Kurohyou-Studios/k-scaffold/docs/guide/creating-content/sfc.md

 include ./sections/_index.pug
 //- Other globally required pug files should be included here
 - const templateName = 'project Name';
+//- import the Roboto font from Google +googleFont('Roboto')
 +hidden({name:'sheet version',value:0})
 //- Now, for our actual sheet.
 We'll wrap this in a main element and give it an ID of main. main#main